ReaganWu/ReaganWu.github.io/index.md

 ---

 ## News and Updates
+- **Apr 2026**: Our research work, *DepthPolyp*, has been accepted to ICPR 2026.
+This paper leverages depth information as auxiliary supervision and incorporates an ultra-lightweight Ghost decoder to enable robust OOD diagnosis in real-time colonoscopic surgical scenarios(Enabling throughput of over *180 FPS* on iPhone 15).
+The code and preprint will be released soon !!!

-- **Jan 2026**: Our research work “Endocaver” has been accepted for ICASSP 2026.
+- **Jan 2026**: Our research work “*Endocaver*” has been accepted for ICASSP 2026.
 This paper attempts to enhance segmentation accuracy in blurred endoscopic scenes by leveraging the underlying visual attention mechanisms generated during image quality restoration.
-The code and preprint are coming soon.
+The code is coming soon. [[Preprint](https://arxiv.org/abs/2601.22537)]
 - **Nov 2025**: Our research paper, *FLICKER*, has been accepted for the DATE 2026 conference.
-The paper reveals the sparsity potential in 3D Gaussian splatting (3DGS) and develops a reconfigurable hardware accelerator !!!
+The paper reveals the sparsity potential in 3D Gaussian splatting (3DGS) and develops a reconfigurable hardware accelerator !!! [[Preprint](https://arxiv.org/abs/2603.01158)]
 - **Oct 2025**: Our work *TMU* has been accepted by IEEE Transactions on Very Large Scale Integration (TVLSI), achieving near-memory tensor operation capabilities! [[Paper](https://ieeexplore.ieee.org/document/11224010/)]
 - **Sep 2025**: Our work *RT-Focuser* accepted by ICTA 2025 as Oral, achieving a throughput exceeding 140 frames per second on an iPhone at 224 resolution. [[Paper](https://arxiv.org/abs/2512.21975), [Code](https://github.com/ReaganWu/RT-Focuser)]
 - **Aug 2025**: I began my journey on Monash !!!
 Yeah